kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ### EEG Channel Details (Indices 1-27)

-Each EEG channel is stored as a 14-bit value across two bytes with this mapping:
+Each EEG channel is stored as a 14-bit value across two bytes with this mapping.

 **Conversion to microvolts**: